Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: Experiment

 \subsection{Experimental Setup}

 We randomly select 70\% of all the surgery cases for the model training, setting aside 10\% as a validation set for hyperparameter tuning and the other 20\% for model testing.
-We also make sure that all data points from the same surgery case stay in the same subset of data.
+We make sure that all data points from the same surgery case stay in the same subset of data.
 We follow \cite{lundberg2018explainable} and set the prediction horizon as $\win_h=5$ min, given that it is short enough for a model to capture relevant and predictive information of potential future hypoxemia but long enough for clinicians to take actions.
-See Appendix C for details.